binmosa/myDashCam/README.md

 <img src="example.png" alt="hi" class="inline"/>

+## What is myDashCam Datasets
-The Malaysian DashCam Datasets is an initiative work that aims to analyse and understand videos recorded via DashCams.
-This is primarly a research project and the data is primarly collected for resreach purposes.
+The Malaysian DashCam Datasets (myDashCam) is an initiative work that aims to analyse and understand videos recorded via DashCams.
+It is the first annotated malaysian DashCam dataset that is primarly collected and annotated for resreach purposes.

+## Annotation Format

 You can use the [editor on GitHub](https://github.com/binmosa/myDashCam/edit/master/README.md) to maintain and preview the content for your website in Markdown files.